SHORT STACK: What Australian stock traders are betting against this week

-There have been some very interesting and large moves by the short sellers over the past week.
+There have been some very interesting moves by the short sellers over the past week.

-While traders reduced their shorts in DUET group by more than 50%, they piled into its peer Ausnet Services which saw an increase of more than 200% in short positions in the stock over the past week.
+Most notable are the big moves against Aristocrat Leisure and Asciano which have seen the level of shorts increase by 52% and 44% respectively.
+What’s really interesting about these moves is that Aristocrat has been very strong lately while Asciano has been in a fairly tight range.

-That big move in Ausnet was indicative of some huge increases from traders taking the short side of a number of well-known stocks last week.
-Nine of the 10 biggest increases in shorts were of more than 100% with Tabcorp seeing a 309% increase in shorts – clearly off a small base but instructive none the less.
+That suggests sellers think both stocks could be in for a big move.
+A reversal in the case of Aristocrat and a break lower out of the range for Asciano.

 Here are the top 10 stocks by percentage decrease and increase in short positions.